What Is a Lisp — and Does It Need Treatment?

 A lateral lisp creates a wetter or slushy sound because air escapes over the sides of the tongue instead of through the center.
 Unlike some developmental frontal lisps, lateral lisps are less commonly considered part of typical speech development and often benefit from therapy support earlier.
 There are also dentalized and palatal lisps, though these are discussed less often outside speech therapy settings.

 Understanding the type of lisp matters because treatment approaches can differ.
+Learn more about articulation disorders and how speech-language pathologists evaluate speech sound errors in children.
 A speech-language pathologist listens carefully to airflow, tongue placement, jaw positioning, and overall speech patterns to identify exactly what is happening during sound production.
 That detailed evaluation helps guide therapy goals more effectively.

 Lisps Can Affect More Than Speech Clarity